dhruvp-8/arancia/README.md

 ### Installing

-A step by step series of examples that tell you have to get a development env running
+A step by step series of examples that tell you how to get a development env running

 ```
-Install the Vagrant using the download link
+Install Vagrant using the download link
 ```

 ```
-Install virtualbox using the download link
+Install Virtualbox using the download link
 ```

 ```